github/docs/content/github/setting-up-and-managing-your-github-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 Commits made in a fork will not count toward your contributions.
 To make them count, you must do one of the following:
 - [Open a pull request](/articles/creating-a-pull-request) to have your changes merged into the parent repository.
-- To detach the fork and turn it into a standalone repository on {% data variables.product.product_name %}, contact {% data variables.contact.contact_support %}.
+- To detach the fork and turn it into a standalone repository on {% data variables.product.product_name %}, contact {% data variables.contact.contact_osmand_support%}.
 If the fork has forks of its own, let {% data variables.contact.github_support %} know if the forks should move with your repository into a new network or remain in the current network.
 For more information, see "[About forks](/articles/about-forks/)."

 ### Further reading